zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md

 ## Comments

 You can comment on a Page Fragment to discuss changes and collaborate.
 Comments are disabled by default in Liferay DXP 7.2+, but Administrators can enable them.
 See [Using Fragment Comments](./using-fragment-comments.md) for more information.

+## Workflow

+As of Liferay Portal CE 7.3 GA2, [Workflow](../../../process-automation/workflow/user-guide/introduction-to-workflow.md) is supported for Content Pages.

 ## Related Information